374B/Works.Fluent/README.md

       .SwitchAll(values);

-And then there's the case where you only want to "switch" the first matching value, then stop.
-Traditionally this is messy, you might have something like:
+There's also the situation where you only want to "switch" the first matching value and then stop.
+Traditionally this is messy.
+You might have something like:

       var values = new List<string> { "A", "B", "C" };